Skip to main content

 If you’re interested in a new type of digital ad that has higher engagement rates than traditional advertising methods, it’s crucial to learn about the different types of native ads.

 The term native ad is an umbrella term used to refer to various advertising formats that align with another medium’s style and tone.
-Your native ad options include:
+Popular native ad formats include:

 In-feed ads